Kiran-Bose/supreme/README.md

 ```
 </details>

 #### Incase update fail.
-Uninstall, Download the latest version and install.
+Uninstall and then install latest version.